fooplugins/foogallery/README.txt

 Make gallery management in WordPress great again!
 With FooGallery you can easily add a stunning photo gallery to your website in minutes.

-FooGallery is an easy-to-use image gallery plugin, with stunning gallery layouts.
+FooGallery is an easy-to-use image gallery plugin, with stunning gallery layouts and a focus on speed.
 It is also responsive, retina-ready and supports lazy loading for lightning fast photo galleries.

 Live previews are available while creating an image gallery, and also within the Gutenberg block editor with our FooGallery Block.